kontent-ai/data-ops/README.md

 [![Discord][discord-shield]][discord-url]

 Kontent.ai Data Ops is a powerful CLI tool designed to streamline data management in your Kontent.ai projects.
 It supports a wide variety of complex operations, including:

-- **Importing Data**: Easily import content and content models into your projects.
+- **Environment Backup**: Export your project's data for backup or migration purposes.
-- **Exporting Data**: Export your project's data for backup or migration purposes.
+- **Environment Restore**: Easily recreate environments from your backups.
-- **Synchronizing Data**: Keep content and content models in sync across different projects and environments.
+- **Synchronizing and Migrating Data**: Keep content and content models in sync across different projects and environments.
 - **Executing Migration Scripts**: Apply changes incrementally using migration scripts and maintain a clear history of modifications.

 By automating these processes, Data Ops helps maintain consistency, reduce manual effort, and accelerate your deployment workflows.